💡 About Emoti-Con💡

-Emoti-Con is NYC's 13th Annual Youth Digital Media & Technology Challenge- a project fair for students across NYC who believe in digital innovation as a tool for positive change in the world around them.
-Since 2009, more than 1800 teens (87% BIPOC and/or Latin/x) have participated!
+Emoti-Con is NYC's annual Youth Digital Media & Technology Challenge- a project fair for students across NYC who believe in digital innovation as a tool for positive change in the world around them.
+Since 2009, more than 3,138 teens (87% BIPOC and/or Latin/x) have participated!

-Emoti-Con is a culminating celebration of the creative work produced all year at the informal programs of organizations within the Hive NYC Learning network and at public schools participating in CS4ALL NYC and many other DOE programs.
+Emoti-Con is a culminating celebration of the creative work produced all year at the informal programs of organizations within the Hive NYC Learning Network and at public schools participating in CS4ALL NYC, the Games for Change Student Challenge, Mouse Design League and many other DOE programs.

 From 2009-19, Emoti-Con was a live, in-person event at the New York Public Library each spring.
-Because of COVID-19, Emoti-Con is now entirely online (until next year).
+Because of COVID-19, Emoti-Con is now entirely online (until it is safe to meet in person again).

 What happens at a Virtual Project Fair?